 We invest significant efforts and resources into outsourcing certain key functions with third parties, including certain research, validation and development activities, manufacturing operations, and others.
-Following the 2019 Restructuring and the consolidation of our R&D activities in one location in Israel, we intend to outsource additional preclinical activities to third-party service providers.
-We do not control the third parties to whom we outsource these functions, nor, following the 2019 Restructuring, may we continue to have the internal knowledge to appropriately manage their activities, but we depend on them to undertake activities and provide results or materials, including the production of certain biological reagents, which may be significant to us.
-If these third parties fail to properly or timely perform these activities, or provide us with incorrect or incomplete results, or fail to produce and/or provide certain materials this could lead to significant delays in the program or even program failure, along with significant additional costs.
+Following completion of our 2019 Restructuring and the consolidation of our R&D activities in one location in Israel, we intend to outsource additional therapeutic antibody discovery and preclinical activities to third-party service providers.
+We do not control the third parties to whom we outsource these functions, nor, following the 2019 Restructuring, may we have the further limited internal expertise to appropriately manage their activities, but we depend on them to undertake activities and provide results or materials, including the production of certain biological reagents, which may be significant to us.
+If these third parties fail to properly or timely perform these activities, or provide us with incorrect or incomplete results, or fail to produce and/or provide certain materials, tests or analysis, this could lead to significant delays in the program or even program failure, along with significant additional costs.
 In addition, should any of these third parties fail to comply with the applicable laws and regulations and/or research and development or manufacturing accepted standards in the course of their performance of services for us, there is a risk that we could be held responsible for such violations of law as well.
 Any such failures by third parties could have a material adverse effect on our business, financial condition or results of operations.

 Moreover, we do not always independently verify the results obtained by such third parties and in some cases, rely upon the data provided by the third-party.
-If we fail to identify and obtain accurate and quality services technologies and/or data from such third parties, or if the contractual demands of such third parties become unreasonable and we are not able to reach satisfactory agreements with such third parties, we may not be able to obtain the required services and/or technologies, in which event we may lose our investment in these services, fail to receive the expected benefits from our discoveries, and our validation and development capabilities or activities, may be significantly harmed or delayed.
+If we fail to identify and obtain accurate and quality services technologies and/or data from such third parties, or if the contractual demands of such third parties become unreasonable and we are not able to reach satisfactory agreements with such third parties, we may lose our investment in these services, fail to receive the expected benefits from our discoveries, and our validation and development capabilities or activities, may be significantly harmed, delayed or terminated.